 Protecting Health (Not Healthcare)

 Probably the main cause for the increase in healthcare cost is the decrease in health in America.
 A lack of political will to increase the means of the FDA to protect the people has caused a healthcare crisis.
 The answer for the long term is not more money, the answer is better health.
-Getting special interests out of the way of the FDA along with a political will driven by awareness of the core issues and the people will net results.
+Getting special interests out of the way of the FDA along with a political will driven by awareness of the core issues, and the people, will net better results.

 Because this issue has not been addressed in a healthy manner we are now paying more for the consequences of our lack of attention than it would cost to institute preventive measures in the interim.
 While not the ideal, at this time, it would cost less to institute universal healthcare than to ignore it.
 This is not the ideal but a transitional method that can be used while we address the core problem.

 In a healthy system, we would be healthier and healthcare would be less needed.
 That requires very smart governance and we are not there yet.
 So interim and transitional methods must be utilized to control costs and mitigate the damage we have done to ourselves.

 Health, United States, 2005 - Report on Healthcare and Cost in the United States